cppforlife/checkman/README.md

 # Notifications

-Notification are sent when status of a check changes.
+Notifications are sent when status of a check changes.
 By default Checkman will first try to send notifications to Growl and then to OS X Notification Center.